 The participating artists are: Makeba Rainey (Philadelphia), Noelle Lorraine Williams (New Jersey), Matice Moore (Baltimore), Alma Sheppard-Matsuo (Philadelphia), Gb Kim (Brooklyn), Robin Markle (Philadelphia), and Kate DeCiccio (Washington DC).
 Their collaborators on the inside are Clinton “Nkechi” Walker, Terri Harper, Felix “Phill” Rosado, Avis Lee, David “Dawud” Lee, Marie “Mechie” Scott, and Charles Boyd.
 The exhibit was currated by Layne Mullett and Emily Abendroth.

-Exhibitions and upcoming events
+Upcoming exhibitions and events

 We will be traveling with the exhibit across the state of Pennsylvania — to community spaces, churches, art galleries, universities, and more.
 We want this conversation and the effort to end Death By Incarceration to continue to expand, and we’re looking for places where the show can be up for a month and can include some educational events/programming alongside.
 Have an idea for where we should go?
 Let us know at firstname.lastname@example.org.